saksham-solanki/vizitor/content/blog/guide-to-conference-scehduling-software.md

 **What kind of support is available for conference scheduling software?**

 Support options typically include online resources (such as tutorials and FAQs), customer service via phone or email, and live chat.
 Some providers also offer dedicated account managers or support teams to assist with more complex issues.

+**What should I consider when choosing conference scheduling software?**

+Look for features like room booking, calendar sync, resource management, automated reminders, and reporting capabilities.
+Make sure it aligns with your organization’s specific needs.

+**Is there a way to integrate conference scheduling software with CRM or project management tools?**

+Yes, some advanced scheduling tools allow integration with CRM and project management software, providing a unified solution for meetings and project tracking.

+**Can I restrict access to certain rooms?**

+Many scheduling tools offer access controls, letting you manage permissions for specific rooms or resources to designated employees or departments.